Oblique transition in hypersonic double-wedge flow: Input-output analysis of a high-speed double-wedge flow

-In summary, input-output analysis identifies the spatial structure of oblique perturbations that amplify rapidly in the separation zone.
-Furthermore, by conducting transport analysis of the most energetic flow fluctuations, we have demonstrated that the resulting amplification arises from the curvature of the separated/reattaching base flow.
+In summary, \tc{black}{we have utilized the resolvent analysis to identify} the spatial structure of oblique fluctuations that amplify rapidly in the separation zone.
+Furthermore, by conducting transport analysis of the most energetic fluctuations, \tc{black}{we have demonstrated that the resulting amplification arises from concave curvature of the laminar 2D base~flow.}